Mediculus/NHANES/Codebook/codebook_df_generation.md

   filter(str_detect(group_var, "Census 2010"))
 ```

-## Combining Filtered Variables within Categories into a Single List
+# Combining Filtered Variables within Categories into a Single List

 Now that we’ve isolated the variables, we can merge them together to
-create a csv file that we can use for when we actually process the
+create a `.csv` file that we can use for when we actually process the
-covariates from `rnhanesdata`
+covariates from `rnhanesdata` package.
-package.

 ``` r
 final_df <- bind_rows(demo_survey, diet_survey, exam_survey, lab_survey, que_survey, lim_survey)